MengjinYan/elixir/index.md

-# Elixir: a fast video processing scheduler on hetrogeneous hardware
-## Final Poject Proposal
+## Final Project Proposal

 ### Summary

-We are going to implement a work scheduler on top of hetrogeneous platforms with CPUs and GPUs.
-This scheduler will be integrated into [Scanner](https://github.com/scanner-research/scanner)[^1], a video analysis framework.
+We are going to implement a work scheduler library on top of hetrogeneous platforms with CPUs and GPUs.
+This scheduler will be integrated into [Scanner](https://github.com/scanner-research/scanner)[[^1]], a video analysis framework.

 ### Background

 As nowadays the video consumers are becoming ubiquitous online, so is the need for a fast video analysis framework.
 The recent advances in machine learning methods enables many possibilities in this new area.
-Recent research by CMU on the [Scanner project](https://github.com/scanner-research/scanner)[^1] provides such a framework implemented using C++.
+Recent research by CMU on the [Scanner project](https://github.com/scanner-research/scanner)[[^1]] provides such a framework implemented using C++.

-[TensorFlow](https://www.tensorflow.org/)[^2] is a open-source machine learning library which provides APIs in a lot of languages including Python, C++ and Go.
+[TensorFlow](https://www.tensorflow.org/)[[^2]] is a open-source machine learning library which provides APIs in a lot of languages including Python, C++ and Go.
 The design and implementation of TensorFlow is similar to those of Scanner, and TensorFlow provides a much more complex work scheduler than that in Scanner, which enables the possibliity of implementing Scanner on top of Tensorflow.

 Nevertheless, implementing Scanner as a whole on top of TensorFlow would require a lot of work and might introduce overhead from TensorFlow.
 Thus we plan to write a new lightweight work scheduler for Scanner.
 We plan to utilize the properties of the workload dependency DAGs and hetrogeneous hardware platforms to speedup the work on different video analysis applications implemented on top of Scanner, and improve the performance of the current work scheduler on Scanner.

 ### Challenges

-The basic work scheduler is to take a pipeline specification of functions with different resource requirements such as CPU and GPU, and map the down to a machine with differnt CPUs and GPUs.
+The basic goal of Elixir is to take a pipeline specification of functions with different resource requirements such as CPU and GPU, and map the down to a machine with differnt CPUs and GPUs.
 This would introduce the following challenges:

 1. Algorithms: one of the most important challenges we need to solve is to exploit the properties of the given DAG, to find out which parts of the workload pipeline is parallelizable.
 2. Domain specific characteristics: we plan to optimize our scheduler for video analysis workflows, and it is difficult to and analyze some typical video analysis and extract some common key characteristics of the pipeline.